 Recall that any category of functors into a model category admits a projective model structure.
 Note that throughout the paper, we consider the category of simplicial sets with the Kan-Quillen model structure.

-\begin{theorem}[{\cite[Theorem 11.6.1]{hirschhornModel}}] There exists a projective model structure on $\Diag_P=\Fun(R(P)^{\op},\sS)$, such that: \begin{itemize} \item fibrations are maps $f\colon F\to G$, such that $f(\I)\colon F(\I)\to G(\I)$ is a Kan fibration for all $\I\in R(P)$, \item weak-equivalences are maps $f\colon F\to G$, such that $f(\I)\colon F(\I)\to G(\I)$ is a weak-equivalence of simplicial sets, for all $\I\in R(P)$. \end{itemize} \end{theorem} This model structure is cofibrantly generated, and we need the following definition to make explicit the sets of generating (trivial) cofibrations.
+\begin{theorem}[{\cite[Theorem 11.6.1]{hirschhornModel}}] There exists a projective model structure on $\Diag_P=\Fun(R(P)^{\op},\sS)$, such that: \begin{itemize} \item fibrations are maps $f\colon F\to G$, such that $f(\I)\colon F(\I)\to G(\I)$ is a Kan fibration for all $\I\in R(P)$, \item weak equivalences are maps $f\colon F\to G$, such that $f(\I)\colon F(\I)\to G(\I)$ is a weak equivalence of simplicial sets, for all $\I\in R(P)$. \end{itemize} \end{theorem} This model structure is cofibrantly generated, and we need the following definition to make explicit the sets of generating (trivial) cofibrations.

 \begin{definition} Let $S$ be a simplicial set and $\I$ a regular flag.
 Let $S^{\I}\in \Diag_P$ be the diagram defined as follows:

 \end{definition}

 \begin{proposition} The set of generating cofibrations for the model structure of \cref{theo:CMF_DiagP} is given by: